confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 * URL to the |sr-long|

 Then the consumer can read records where the Kafka value is of `Payment` class.
+To ensure that the object is deserialized using the application's code-generated `Payment` class, configure the deserializer to use Avro `SpecificRecord`, i.e., ``SPECIFIC_AVRO_READER_CONFIG`` should be set to _true_.
 For example:

 .. sourcecode:: java